derek-dchu/awesome-note/java_concurrency.md

 *  Implementation of the ExecutorService interface.
 *  Takes advantage of multiple processors.
 *  Work-stealing algorithm: worker threads that run out of things to do can steal tasks from other threads that are still busy.
+*  `ForkJoinPool` implements the core work-stealing algorithm and can execute ForkJoinTask processes.